Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: Index based reinsurance

 We now discuss the choice of the function $f.$ In (\ref{eq:general}), the benefits of an increase of the ratio $X/Y$ can be compensated by an increase of the price, hence of $f(\pi_X).$ Since the ratio $X/Y$ is supposed to be bounded\footnote{The spirit is to have $X/Y\leq 1.$ Overcompensation can exist, but should be particularly rare, otherwise the product would not be interesting anymore for the insurer.
 Therefore $X/Y$ is expected to be bounded by a constant slightly larger than 1 except of an event a small probability.}, it is natural to consider a non-decreasing function $f:\mathbb{R} \rightarrow [0,1]$ that is bounded, like, for example,

 and a rational fraction

-From a statistical perspective, the function $f$ plays the role of a penalty function in the selection of the best cover $X$ among a given family.
-In this vision, the quantity $\kappa$ in $f_r$ and $f_l$ can be understood as a hyperparameter that controls the force of the penalization.
+From a statistical perspective, the function $f$ plays the role of a penalty function in the selection of the best cover $X$ from a given family.
+In this view, the quantity $\kappa$ in $f_r$ and $f_l$ can be understood as a hyperparameter that controls the force of the penalization.

 Let us discuss some implications of the choice of a specific form of $f.$ Consider the special case where, $X=X(s)=\min(Y,s).$ We have

 Moreover, the function (\ref{eq:general}) (that we here denote $\mathfrak{L}(s)$ to shorten the notation) becomes